Uber said in February that it generated $50 billion in gross bookings last year, up about 45 percent from 2017

 Potential investors might be undeterred by Uber’s losses.
 Lyft lost $911 million last year and investors valued the company at billions of dollars above its last private market valuation.
 Like Lyft, Uber will do its best to spin a compelling narrative of world-changing disruption.

-The offering, planned for the New York Stock Exchange, will be led by Morgan Stanley as well as banks including Goldman Sachs Group Inc. and Bank of America Corp.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The offering, planned for the New York Stock Exchange, will be led by Morgan Stanley as well as banks including Goldman Sachs Group Inc. and Bank of America Corp.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.